writethedocs/www/docs/include/conf/portland/venue.rst

 Service Animals
 ***************

-Service Animals are welcomed at our conference venue.
+Service Animals are welcome at our conference venue.

 Dietary requirements
 ********************